ReoN-00/ReoN-00.github.io/projects/MMD.md

   <img width="600px" src="../img/MMD/YT Homepage.png" class="img-thumbnail" >
 </div>

-I started making MMD videos as a hobby, drawn by the creative freedom and the ability to bring my ideas to life in a visual format.
-While it began as a fun and engaging way to spend my free time, I've come to realize that the skills and knowledge I've gained through MMD could potentially be applied to more significant projects.
-Whether it's creating more complex animations, or coding shaders in a language HLSL, I'm excited about what I can do with it.
+I started making MMD (MikuMikuDance) videos as a hobby, initially drawn by the creative freedom it offers and the ability to bring my ideas to life in a visual format.
+What began as a fun and engaging way to spend my free time quickly became a passion, allowing me to explore various aspects of animation and digital art.
+The process of creating these videos has been both challenging and rewarding, offering me a unique outlet for my creativity.

+As I’ve delved deeper into MMD, I’ve realized that the skills and knowledge I’m acquiring could be applied to more significant projects.
+The experience has not only enhanced my understanding of animation but also opened up possibilities in areas like coding shaders in HLSL (High-Level Shading Language) and creating more complex animations.
+This has expanded my horizons, making me excited about the potential for growth in this field.

+Looking forward, I am eager to see where this journey with MMD takes me.
+Whether it’s refining my current skills or exploring new technologies, I’m committed to pushing the boundaries of what I can achieve with animation.
+You can check out my latest creations on my YouTube channel: [@RearuMMD](https://www.youtube.com/@RearuMMD).